tylermurry/ado-pr-auto-comment/README.md

 # PR Auto-Comment
 An easy way to automatically add comments to an Azure DevOps pull request

-More information on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tylermurry.pr-auto-comment)
+More information about this extension on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=tylermurry.pr-auto-comment)

 ## Why would I use this?
 Sometimes there are things a team would like developers to consider during a pull request.